 EXECUTIVE SENTIMENT CREEPS UP

-The Lodging Employment Index fell to 59.3 from last period's reading of 61.5 and that of 69.6 last year at this time.
-One-third of the lodging executives, versus 38.5 percent last period, expect to add non-management employees in the next 12 months.
+The Lodging Employment Index moved upward to 63.6 versus last period's reading of 57.7 last period and 66.7 last year at this time.
+More than a third (36.4 percent) of respondents, versus 38.5 percent last period, expect to add non-management employees over the next 12 months.

 © 2014 Penton Media Inc.